 Typical pile-supported tall/heavy structures require large, thick pile caps to connect the upper structure to the foundation.
 In the past, large bored piles, caissons, shafts, or barrettes have been used to reduce such a connection.
 This, however, increases the project schedule.
 A relatively new technique originally developed in Florida, TBEs are a faster and more cost-effective installation alternative.

-Similar to other foundation elements, they interact with the soil through the surrounding surface friction and end-bearing capacities to transfer the upper structure loads to the soil.
-TBEs produce the same overarching perimeter and bottom areas as the alternatives, resulting in a reduction in the size and depth of pile caps.
-As proven in Florida, because the connection between the column and element (pile cap) is thinner, the cost of excavation and dewatering decreases.
+Like other foundation elements, they interact with the soil through the surrounding surface friction and end-bearing capacities to transfer the upper structure loads to the soil.
+TBEs produce the same overarching perimeter and bottom areas as the alternatives, reducing the size and depth of pile caps.
+As proven in Florida, the cost of excavation and dewatering decreases because the connection between the column and element (pile cap) is thinner.